 - Show on Pages –This option allows you to decide whether or not to show the notice on pages.

 - Show on Custom Post Types – This option allows you to decide whether or not to show the notice on custom post types.

 The styling section allows you to customize the appearance of the notice, including colors, size, and adding an icon to the notice.

 - Enable Call to Action button – If you want to show a button in the notice, you can turn it on with this option.
-If turned on, you will set the button text, URL, text color, and background color.
+If turned on, you'll see additional options to customize a button: